jetfirephp/routing/readme.md

 1. PHP 5.4+ is required
 2. Install `JetFire\Routing` using Composer
-3. Setup URL rewriting so that all requests are handled by index.php (see .htaccess file)
+3. Setup URL rewriting so that all requests are handled by index.php

 ### Installation